Rethinking diversity, equity and inclusion training

 Chloé Valdary, CEO, Theory of Enchantment, an organization that offers anti-racism training. (@cvaldary)

-Transcript: Behind a new way to teach diversity and inclusion at work
+Transcript: A new way to think about diversity and inclusion at work

 ANTHONY BROOKS: Let me introduce another voice into this conversation.
 Chloé Valdary.
 She’s the CEO of The Theory of Enchantment, a diversity and inclusion program that focuses its training on love, among other things.
 And Chloe, welcome to On Point.
 It’s great to have you.